Free Case Evaluation

 If Your Going Through A Divorce And Have Questions?
 We Can Help, Tell Us What Happened.

-For more than 60 years, the New Jersey attorneys of Team Law have worked diligently to help our clients.
+For more than 60 years, the Newark personal injury lawyers of Team Law have worked diligently to help our clients.
 If you are considering divorce or are already in divorce proceedings, don’t leave your future to chance.
 Contact Team Law today to speak to a New Jersey divorce lawyer about your legal rights and options and to learn more about how our firm can help you.

 The divorce process in New Jersey can become long and complicated, especially if it becomes necessary to go to trial to resolve any issues in your divorce.
 If you are considering seeking a divorce, you should familiarize yourself with the following steps in obtaining a divorce in New Jersey: